mongare-k/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command that prints “Hello, World”, followed by a new line to the standard output Command that displays a confused smiley
+Command that displays the content of the /etc/passwd file